 Tower includes built-in support for syncing dynamic inventory from cloud sources such as Amazon AWS, Google Compute Engine, among others.
 Tower also offers the ability to use a custom script to pull from your own inventory source.

-Note: With the release of Ansible Tower 2.4.0, edits and additions to Inventory host variables now persist beyond an inventory sync as long as --overwrite\vars is not set.
-To have inventory syncs behave as they did before, it is now required that both --overwrite and --overwrite\vars are set.
+Note: Edits and additions to Inventory host variables persist beyond an inventory sync as long as --overwrite\vars is not set.

 To manage the custom inventory scripts available in Tower, click the Inventory Scripts ( navigation bar.